DeepPhe/deepphe.github.io/_services/deepphe-xn.md

 layout: service
 ---

-DeepPhe-XN builds upon the base DeepPhe platform to provide extensive information useful for translational cancer research.
+The DeepPhe tool for Translational Research (DeepPhe-XN) builds upon the base DeepPhe platform to provide extensive information useful for translational cancer research.
 Results from processing
 are stored in a Neo4J database that can be utilized by DeepPhe-Viz.